 I love my situation as it provides a unique challenge to me as an art teacher.
 I don’t feel that a structured art class for pre-kinders or pre-schooler’s benefits the child.
 Sometimes crafts that develop the fine motor skills are better.
 Exploratory art feels like a better approach.

 But, this is art class and there are children in this class who are at Kinder level, so I needed to figure out a lesson that works for both groups.
 I loved the Painted Pumpkin project that I did last year, so I did it again….

 Drawing the Pumpkin

-For this lesson, I sat the children down on the carpet and read them a pumpkin book (any one of the hundred books on pumpkin patches is fine).
+For this lesson, I sat the children down on the carpet and read them a pumpkin book (any one of the hundreds of books on pumpkin patches are fine).
 We looked at a pumpkin (they just visited a pumpkin patch) and noticed how the pumpkin just isn’t a circle, but a form with many segments (new vocabulary word).
 I showed them how to draw a segmented pumpkin without drawing a circle or oval.
 Then, the children sat in their special chair (assigned seat) and held up their oil pastel to show that they were ready to listen.

 Directed/Observational Drawing Combo….